ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 ## Information Resource Directory Example ## { #id-example-ird }

 Here is an example of an Information Resource Directory.
-In this example, `cost-map-pv` provides a Multipart Cost Map resource for path-vector, and `endpoint-cost-pv` provides a MultipartEndpoint Cost resource for path-vector.
+In this example, the `cost-map-pv` information resource provides a Multipart Cost Map resource for path-vector; the `endpoint-cost-pv` information resource provides a MultipartEndpoint Cost resource for path-vector.
 Both of them support the Maximum Reservable Bandwidth (`maxresbw`) cost metric in `path-vector` cost mode.

 <!-- TODO: Use the coherent example with the use case section -->